Phan Quang Đán: Early years

-The reason for Dan's exclusion from further Bảo Đại and then Ngo Dinh Diem cabinets is disputed.
-Dan said that it was due to Diem being appointed by Bảo Đại, but the government maintained that it was because he was holding out for a more important ministry, having allegedly rejected an offer to become the Minister for Social Welfare.
-For his part, Dan later claimed that he rebuffed Diem because he ‘never intended to cooperate with Diệm’, who he asserted could not administer a government that could modernise Vietnam in a democratic manner, but instead was set on feudal and nepotistic rule.
-Dan claimed that upon his return to Vietnam in September 1955, Diem’s officials sought him out at the airport to arrange a meeting at the Norodom Palace.
-Dan claimed that he reprimanded Diem for running a nepotistic regime and relying on the counsel of his younger brother Ngo Dinh Nhu, and stated his intention to contribute to South Vietnamese politics by organising ‘a constructive, legal opposition’.
-According to the historian Jason Picard, Diem viewed Dan’s publications and remarks as disrespectful and a challenge to his political authority.
+The reason for Đán's exclusion from further Bảo Đại and then Ngo Dinh Diem cabinets is disputed. Đán said that it was due to Diem being appointed by Bảo Đại.
+Still, the government maintained that it was because he was holding out for a more important ministry, having allegedly rejected an offer to become the Minister for Social Welfare.
+For his part, Đán later claimed that he rebuffed Diem because he 'never intended to cooperate with Diệm', who he asserted could not administer a government that could democratically modernise Vietnam, but instead was set on feudal and nepotistic rule. Đán claimed that upon his return to Vietnam in September 1955, Diem's officials sought him out at the airport to arrange a meeting at the Norodom Palace. Đán claimed that he reprimanded Diem for running a nepotistic regime and relying on the counsel of his younger brother Ngo Dinh Nhu, and stated his intention to contribute to South Vietnamese politics by organising 'a constructive, legal opposition'.
+According to the historian Jason Picard, Diem viewed Đán's publications and remarks as disrespectful and a challenge to his political authority.

 Diem era career

-In October, Diem proclaimed himself the President of the newly proclaimed Republic of Vietnam after defeating Bao Dai in a fraudulent referendum and from then on, Dan was the centre of much of the open opposition to Diem's regime.
+In October, Diem proclaimed himself the President of the newly proclaimed Republic of Vietnam after defeating Bao Dai in a fraudulent referendum and from then on, Đán was the centre of much of the open opposition to Diem's regime.
 First he headed a coalition of opposition groups which fought the government's arrangements for the 1956 election of a Constituent Assembly.
 The coalition had three component groups with government approval: The National Restoration League, the Socialist Party and the Social Democratic Party.
-Three months after the elections for the Constituent Assembly, the coalition collapsed when the leaders of the first two parties were jailed and the third party threatened into dissolution.
-Dan was briefly arrested on the eve of the 1956 elections, and accused by government controlled media of involvement in communist and colonialist activities.
+Three months after the elections for the Constituent Assembly, the coalition collapsed when the leaders of the first two parties were jailed and the third party threatened into dissolution. Đán was briefly arrested on the eve of the 1956 elections, and accused by government controlled media of involvement in communist and colonialist activities.
 He had penned a letter to Diem in which he accused the regime of using dictatorial methods.
-He was then sacked under secret government orders from his position at The University of Saigon Faculty of Medicine, and blacklisted from holding academic positions at universities and placed under continuous police surveillance.
+He was then sacked under secret government orders from his position at the University of Saigon Faculty of Medicine, and blacklisted from holding academic positions at universities and placed under continuous police surveillance.

 Undeterred, he continued his political activities and in May 1957 formed another opposition coalition called the Democratic Opposition Bloc (Khối Dân Chủ Đối Lập).
-At its launch, he stated ‘Two fundamental weaknesses facing the southern regime today are the total absence of an independent press and an opposition camp both recognized and tolerated by the ruling authority’, and stated that they would for the promotion of democratic processes in South Vietnam.
+At its launch, he stated 'Two fundamental weaknesses facing the southern regime today are the total absence of an independent press and an opposition camp both recognized and tolerated by the ruling authority', and stated that they would for the promotion of democratic processes in South Vietnam.